 Most of the original production staff for this show (including producer Tom Ruegger) left the project after the first season.
-They went to Warner Bros. to restart their long-moribund animation department; their first project there was Tiny Toon Adventures.
-In an interview with The Nostalgia Critic in 2010, Ruegger stated that this show was what got him and his team the job.
+They went to Warner Bros. to restart their long-moribund animation department, and their first project there was Tiny Toon Adventures (1990).
+In an interview with Nostalgia Critic (2007) in 2010, Ruegger stated that this show was what got him and his team the job.
 See more »

 Was this review helpful to you?